+You might think “well, that doesn’t change a day being a 24-hour period.”
+However, it might change when the Sabbath starts.
 The Bible says, “It shall be unto you a sabbath of rest… from even unto even, shall ye celebrate your sabbath” (Leviticus 23:32).
 This means that the Sabbath should be kept from Friday sunset to Saturday sunset.

-Therefore, in the further regions of the earth and in countries where the sun doesn’t go down like the Polar zone, the timing of the Sabbath should be adjusted to the International Date Line (i.e., permitting local rest-day adjustment.
+Therefore, in the further regions of the earth and in countries where the sun doesn’t go down like the Polar zone, the timing of the Sabbath should be adjusted to the International Date Line.
+Example: permitting local rest-day adjustment.
 And believers may determine the Sabbath by the longitude that are further south or further north depending on which Polar zone they are in.